oricoding/get-to-know-me-/README.md

 Outside of raw coding, I run two Discord communities.
 My main project is {EYES} SPAMMER\TOOLS, which I built from the ground up with my partner.
 We’ve grown it to over 900+ members, and it’s currently my primary source of income.
 What I’m Working On

     {EYES} SPAMMER\TOOLS: Co-founder and owner.
-We focus on specialized software tools and distribution for a community of nearly 1,000 users.
+We focus on specialized software tools (e.g. Spammer, OSINT etc.) and distribution for a community of nearly 1,000 users.
 Check it out.

     Rift: My current engineering challenge—a high-performance messaging platform built in Go that’s designed to be fast, light, and actually good to use.